dymmond/esmerald/docs/routing/router.md

 {!> ../docs_src/routing/router/childesmerald/customers.py!}
 ```

-Since the `ChildEsmerald` is a representation of an [Esmerald](../application/applications.md) olass, we can pass
+Since the `ChildEsmerald` is a representation of an [Esmerald](../application/applications.md) class, we can pass
 the otherwise limited parameters in the [custom router](#custom-router) and all the parameters available to
 [Esmerald](../application/applications.md).